 RSI in action

 Basing trading decisions solely on any one indicator could result in poor analysis.
 Most technical analysts use RSI in conjunction with other technical indicators, fundamental analysis, and business cycle analysis.
-Consider using multiple indicators along with RSI, such as support and resistance, moving averages, and moving average convergence-divergence (MACD), to confirm the signals sent by RSI.
+Consider using multiple indicators along with RSI, such as support and resistance, moving averages, and volume, to confirm the signals sent by RSI.
 And, most importantly, keep an eye on COVID-19 trends, the global supply chain situation, and the other key factors that could drive market direction for the remainder of 2021.
 That way, you'll have more evidence to support your analysis, potentially resulting in better trades.